meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ![IMDb facets](/faceted-search/facets-imdb.png)
 > If a user searches Fantasy, Animation, Adventure movies, and TV shows, they will know there are 826 TV series and 137 video games matching their criteria.

+Since the users can have a visual clue about the range of categories available in the UI, they can easily know how many search results are found for each category.

 To get the facets distribution, you have to specify a list of facets for which to retrieve the count of matching documents using the `facetsDistribution` attribute.

 [Learn more about `facetsDistribution` in the search parameters](/guides/advanced_guides/search_parameters.md#the-facets-distribution)